Article by Nick Frichette.

 Enumerate AWS Account ID from a Public S3 Bucket

 By leveraging the s3:ResourceAccount policy condition, we can identify the AWS account ID associated with a public S3 bucket.
+This is possible because it supports wildcards (*).
+With this, we can sequentially enumerate the account ID.

 To test this, you can use Grayhat Warfare's list of public S3 buckets.